Plastic-Free-Storage_Header.png

 Cotton does have a significant environmental footprint of its own.6 It needs a lot of water to grow and tends to be farmed using lots of pesticides that are harmful to farm workers, detrimental to soil and water quality and lead to loss of biodiversity in the local area.
 Fortunately, though, many brands of beeswax wraps use organic cotton, which is better for farmers and the environment.7

 Beeswax wraps are, of course, reusable, but they will lose their stickiness over time.
-Also, while they can be hand-washed, they can’t be thoroughly cleaned without affecting their ability to stick together and so shouldn’t be used to wrap raw meat or fish due to the risk of cross-contamination.
+Also, while they can be hand-washed, they can’t be thoroughly cleaned without affecting their ability to stick together, so they shouldn’t be used to wrap raw meat or fish due to the risk of cross-contamination.

-Did you know: you can also get simply “wax wraps” that don’t use beeswax?
-These vegan-friendly alternatives often use plant-based waxes instead, but work just as well as beeswax wraps!
+You can also get “wax wraps” that don’t use beeswax.
+These vegan-friendly alternatives often use plant-based waxes instead but work just as well as beeswax wraps!

 Silicone